jameskerr/bullet/README.md

 Books.slice; // => {books: Book.reducer}
 ```

-By default, the name of the slice is the snake_cased, plural, lowercased class name, but it can be configured using the static `sliceName` attribute.
+By default, the name of the slice is the camelCased, plural class name, but it can be configured using the static `sliceName` attribute.

 ```js
 class Book extends Entity {